-The 2018-2019 recipient of the Lawrence M. v.
-D. Schloss Prize for Excellence in Economics is Wei Long for Excellence in Research.
-He will receive a cash award of $5000.
+The 2021-2022 recipients of the Lawrence M. v.
+D. Schloss Prize for Excellence in Economics are Elliott Isaac and Patrick Testa.
+They will each receive a cash award of $2500.

-More details on Wei’s activities can be found on his Department of Economics website, at https://liberalarts.tulane.edu/departments/economics/people/elliott-isaac and https://liberalarts.tulane.edu/departments/economics/people/patrick-testa.
+More details on Elliott and Patricks’s activities can be found on their Department of Economics websites, at https://liberalarts.tulane.edu/departments/economics/people/elliott-isaac and https://liberalarts.tulane.edu/departments/economics/people/patrick-testa.